schowdhuri/uport-devdocs/markdown/docs/guides/RequestCredentials.md

 })
 ```

-This allows your app to use data about the user without having to store or control it.
-However, this means that your app also has to make some judgement about the veracity of that data.
-The only information that is guaranteed at this point is that the data has not been modified, and was created by the issuer identity about the user.
+This allows your app to use data about the user without having to store or control it, while still being able to verify its integrity.
+It's important to note that this type of verification can provide guarantees only that the data originated from a particular identity, and that it hasn't been modified since then.
+This cryptographic verification cannot provide any guarantees about the _validity_ or _truth_ of the data, or that the issuing identity is controlled by a particular person or entity in the real world, and it is up to your application to do that sort of higher level verification as necessary for your particular use case.

 ```js
 uport.onResponse('disclosureReq').then(payload => {